What does ductless system do

 HVAC

-The answer to 'what does ductless system do' is a ductless HVAC system, also known as a mini-split system, is a type of air conditioning and heating system that does not require ductwork to distribute air throughout the home.
-Instead, it uses individual indoor air handling units connected to an outdoor compressor unit by refrigerant lines.
+The answer to 'what does ductless system do' is that a ductless HVAC system, also known as a mini-split system, is a type of air conditioning and heating system that does not require the use of ductwork to distribute conditioned air throughout a home.
+Instead, ductless systems use one or more wall-mounted indoor units connected to an outdoor compressor unit by refrigerant lines.

 Frequently Asked Questions

-What are the benefits of a ductless system?
+What are the benefits of a ductless HVAC system?

 When should I consider a ductless system?

-Ductless systems are a good option for homes without existing ductwork, additions, or rooms that are difficult to heat or cool with a central system.
-They are also a popular choice for homeowners looking to improve energy efficiency and zone control.
+Ductless systems are a good option for homes without existing ductwork, additions, or spaces that are difficult to heat and cool with a traditional central HVAC system.
+They can also be a cost-effective solution for homes with high energy costs.

 Connect with certified professionals in your area